Sahrfear27/My-Projects/Library Management System/README.md

-# Build React Native App to manage a library.
-## Assume that you are using `json-server` with the following `db.json`.
-Please refer to the directory `server` for details
-## Please implement the React Native application that has the following features
-1. CRUD Authors
-* Create Author: A form to input author details.
-Ensure no duplicate authors by checking existing records before submission.
-* Read Authors: Display a list of all authors.
-A detail view may be useful for more information.
-* Update Author: Allow editing author details through a form, possibly accessed by tapping on an author in the list.
-* Delete Author: Provide a method to remove an author, with a confirmation prompt.
-2. CRUD Publishers
-* Similar to CRUD for authors
-3. CRUD Books
-* Create Book: A form to add a book including title, genre, category, and selecting authors and publishers from dropdown lists populated with existing entries.
-* Read Books: A list or grid view of books with options to filter by various attributes.
-* Update Book: Allow modifications to book details via a detailed edit page.
-* Delete Book: Enable book removal with confirmation.
-4. CRUD Members
-* Similar to CRUD operations described above, but include validation to ensure unique ID for each member.
-5. Search Book by Title
-* Implement a search bar that filters the list of books as the user types, based on the book title.
-6. Borrow a Book
-* Display a list of books and a list of members.
-The user selects a book and a member, then confirms the borrowing transaction.
-Decrease the availableCopies by 1 for the selected book.
-Prevent borrowing if no copies are available.
-7. Return a Book
-* Similar to borrowing, but increase the availableCopies by 1 when a book is returned.
-8. Develop a Login screen where users can sign in with their email addresses.
-If the email exists in the database, grant the users access to the library.
-If not, display a Wrong email message.
-Implement a feature that keeps users logged in even when they reopen the app.
-Also, include a function to log out.

-## Technical requirements:
-1. Utilize react-navigation to structure your application.
-2. Use context to share your data if needed
-3. Use this component for picking a option in a list: https://docs.expo.dev/versions/latest/sdk/picker/.
-4. Leverage CSS with Flex box to ensure responsive and aesthetically pleasing layout throughout the application
-5. Provide error handlers or validation if needed.

-## Project Requirement
-1. It is an individual project; therefore your code should be solely your own.
-2. Each person will have 15 minutes to show off your project with me.
-You only need to run your application and answer my question.
-You do not need to make any document like PowerPoint.
-I will send out the specific time later.
-3. Submit the final and stable version to Github by 10:00 PM the day before the presentation day.
-4. If you have any question, please send me messages on Teams.
-I will connect with you ASAP from 10:00 AM - 12:00 PM or 1:30 PM - 3:00 PM.
+# Server Setup
+## The app uses json-server to simulate a backend API.
+The server configuration and db.json file are located in the server directory.
+This serves as the data source for the application's CRUD operations.

+# Features
+1. Author Management (CRUD)
+Create Author: A form for adding new authors.
+The app checks for duplicate entries to ensure no duplicate authors are created.
+Read Authors: A list view displaying all authors.
+Users can tap on an author to view more details.
+Update Author: Edit author details through a form, accessible by selecting an author from the list.
+Delete Author: Authors can be removed with a confirmation prompt to prevent accidental deletion.
+2. Publisher Management (CRUD)
+Create Publisher: Add new publishers using a form.
+Similar validation checks as authors.
+Read Publishers: View a list of all publishers, with additional detail views available.
+Update Publisher: Edit publisher details, accessible from the list view.
+Delete Publisher: Remove publishers with confirmation.
+3. Book Management (CRUD)
+Create Book: Add books with details like title, genre, and category.
+Authors and publishers are selected from dropdown lists populated with existing entries.
+Read Books: Display books in a list or grid view with filtering options based on various attributes.
+Update Book: Modify book details through an edit page.
+Delete Book: Books can be removed with a confirmation prompt.
+4. Member Management (CRUD)
+Create Member: Add new members, ensuring each member has a unique ID.
+Read Members: View all members in a list with options to view more details.
+Update Member: Edit member details through an accessible form.
+Delete Member: Members can be deleted with a confirmation prompt.
+5. Book Search
+Search by Title: A search bar filters the list of books based on the title as the user types.
+6. Book Borrowing
+Borrow a Book: Users can select a book and a member to borrow a book.
+The app decreases the available copies by 1 and prevents borrowing if no copies are available.
+7. Book Return
+Return a Book: Similar to borrowing, but increases the available copies by 1 when a book is returned.
+8. User Authentication
+Login: Users sign in with their email addresses.
+If the email exists in the database, access is granted; otherwise, a "Wrong email" message is displayed.
+Persistent Login: Users remain logged in even when reopening the app.
+Logout: Users can log out of the app.